 I call myself a 'sense-maker' because I help clients make sense of the problems, issues, segments etc that they have asked me to research.
 I am also a sense-maker because I believe in the value of the sense-making perspective, described elsewhere on this site.

 I love qualitative research.
 I can't tell you what the best qualitative research method is because all of them have value and anyway it depends on your objectives.
-The truth is: I was trained as a quantitative researcher and survey research continues to be a method we use often at Susan Bell Research.
+The truth is: I was trained as a quantitative researcher and survey research continues to be a method we use often at Susan Bell Research, especially hybrid methods.

 My interests are diverse.
-They include language, poetry, regulatory disclosure, cognitive and social psychology, semiotics, and rituals.
+They include language, poetry, cognitive and social psychology, semiotics, and rituals.

 I started Susan Bell Research in 1994, knowing that working in a boutique agency would give me the opportunity to work on projects which suited my skill-set, and with clients and colleagues of my choosing - so I love my work!